qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 m
 .

-Returns the m value of a point geometry.
+Returns the m (measure) value of a point geometry.

 .. list-table::
    :widths: 15 85